 There are affiliate links in this post – please read my full disclosure policy.
 As an Amazon Associate, I earn from qualifying purchases.

 After our first child was born 12 years ago, I became pretty determined to try to find ways that I could avoid chemicals in our house, especially in our cleaning products.

-I never was crazy about the strong noxious smell of so many of them, but now that I had a baby that was often nearby when I was getting our house spic and span, I really wasn’t impressed!
+I never was crazy about the strong noxious smell of so many of them.
+But now that I had a baby that was often nearby when I was getting our house spic and span, I really wasn’t impressed!

 I found a homemade cleaner recipe that was basically water and vinegar and it worked okay but was nothing great.
 So when I came across a recipe for homemade bathroom cleaner that people were raving over, I was pretty excited.

-What impressed me the most is that the buildup that I could never get off of the caulking in our bathtub/shower wiped clean without any real effort when I used this homemade cleaner.
+What impressed me the most was the buildup that I could never get off of the caulking in our bathtub/shower wiped clean without any real effort when I used this homemade cleaner.
 It officially has me sold!

 Here’s the recipe so that you can make your own and enjoy the amazing results yourself!

-Homemade Bathroom Cleaner
+DIY Homemade Bathroom Cleaner

 - 12 ounces white vinegar

-2. Add the Dawn dish soap.
+- Add the Dawn dish soap.
 Put the lid on and gently shake to incorporate.

-3. Use and be amazed at how well your bathroom gets cleaned!
+- Use and be amazed at how well your bathroom gets cleaned!
 For tough soap scum build-up, spray the mixture on and allow it to sit as long as overnight.
 Then, scrub and rinse.